Non-Traditional Credit Tradelines To Qualify For Mortgage

 - Make sure to get secured credit cards that report to all three credit reporting agencies

-- I suggest that mortgage borrowers get three secured credit cards with at least a $500 credit limit
+- I suggest borrowers get three secured credit cards with at least a $500 credit limit

 - By following these tips, each secured credit card can boost credit scores by at least 20 points or more

-Mortgage Borrowers who need to qualify for mortgage using non traditional credit tradelines with a direct lender with no overlays can contact us at The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at firstname.lastname@example.org.
+Mortgage Borrowers who need to qualify for a mortgage using non-traditional credit tradelines with a direct lender with no overlays can contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.